SSLNT Women's College

-SSLNT Women's College offers intermediate and bachelor's degree courses in the fields of arts, science, and commerce; and post-graduate degree courses in home science and B.Ed.
-TheiIntermediate courses are run under Jharkhand Academic Council, Jharkhand.
-The degree courses and post-graduate course in home science and B.Ed. are run under Binod Bihari Mahto Koyalanchal University, Dhanbad.
+SSLNT Women's College is a women's college in Dhanbad, Jharkhand, India.
+It offers intermediate and bachelor's degree courses in arts, science and commerce, as well as postgraduate courses in home science and B.Ed.
+Intermediate courses are conducted under the Jharkhand Academic Council, while degree and postgraduate courses are affiliated with Binod Bihari Mahto Koyalanchal University, Dhanbad.

 History

 The foundation of the main college building was laid by His Excellency the Governor & Chancellor of Bihar on 27 August 1962 Sri.
 Anant S.Iyengar.
 The main building of the college was inaugurated by the Hon.
 Late Smt.
 Indira Gandhi on 11 July 1965, the then Information & Broadcasting Minister of India.
 The college was affiliated with Bihar University in 1960.
 In 1961 the college became a part of the Ranchi University.
 In 1975 the college became a constituent unit of the Ranchi University.
 In 1992 the college was included in the newly founded Vinoba Bhave University.
 This college is now affiliated with Binod Bihari Mahto Koyalanchal University.